 Visit the Pumpkin Patch

-This is an absolute must in the Fall time.
+This is an absolute must.
 Grab some hot cider and go pick your favorite pumpkin to carve at a local farm.
 If you’re lucky they may even offer hayrides making the pumpkin patch a 3 for 1: Pumpkin, Hay ride, cider!

 Watch a Football Game